Meet the Team

-Julianna Hazera is a third year undergraduate at Oregon State University pursuing a bachelors degree in Fisheries and Wildlife Science, and research intern with the Smithsonian Conservation Commons, conducting a systematic review under a post-doctoral fellow on effects of agroforestry practices on biodiversity.
-Having spent four years caring for dogs at local boarding facilities and animal rescues, she enjoys working with animals of all species, and is excited to expand her experience to include wild bird rehabilitation as an intern at Diva Crows.
+Julianna Hazera is a third year undergraduate at Oregon State University pursuing a bachelors degree in Fisheries and Wildlife Science.
+She is also a research intern with the Smithsonian Conservation Commons, conducting a systematic review under a post-doctoral fellow on effects of agroforestry practices on biodiversity.
+Having spent four years caring for dogs at local boarding facilities and animal rescues, she enjoys working with animals of all species and is excited to expand her experience to include wild bird rehabilitation as an intern at Diva Crows.
 She finds animal behavior fascinating and hopes to combine her interests through a researching conservation behavior.
 When she has a free moment, she enjoys spending time with her dog and two rabbits.

 Melissa Pineda-Perez - Intern